The next chapter for our graduating seniors.

-This was not the Spring our graduates, or any of us, expected.
-A pandemic interrupted the end of year high school fanfare and the tragic events of George Floyd, Breonna Taylor, Elijah McClain, and sadly, many more, sparked activism around the country to take stronger stand against racism.
-The spring will have a lasting impression on our graduating class of twenty-eight youth.
+This was not the spring our graduates, or any of us, expected.
+A pandemic interrupted the end of year high school fanfare and the tragic events of George Floyd, Breonna Taylor, Elijah McClain and sadly, many more, sparked activism around the country to take a stronger stand against racism.
+The spring will have a lasting impression on our graduating class of 28 youth.
 While supporting our seniors through these events was intense, our mentors/Friends continued working with them on preparing for life beyond high school.

 Transitioning on to post-secondary education will be the next step for many of our youth.
 To prepare for this step, Friends helped facilitate college visits, assisted with college applications, helped youth navigate the financial aid process, searched for scholarship opportunities with their youth, provided guidance on writing essays and helped prepare them for interviews.
 Friends help set expectations to get youth comfortable with the idea of transitioning to college life and the big step of moving away from home for some.
 They have also had to reset those expectations, as college life in the fall may look very different due to COVID-19.